phpvms/acars-pdk/README.md

 are returned so ACARS can run them.
 While Typescript isn't required, it's best to use it to ensure proper values are passed - especially around enums.

+This PDK includes build scripts to:

+- Convert Typescript to JS, with type checking/linting
+- Stamp the distribution package with versioning
+- Github Actions to build and deploy
+- Scripts to help with development

 ---

 # Setup